duytuand/euler_solutions/README.md

-# Solutions to problem found at Project Euler
+# Solutions to problems found at Project Euler

 ### What's project euler?